execonline-inc/antivirus/readme.markdown

-Note: This product is tentatively named 'Salve'.
-Anywhere you see 'Salve' in the documentation, you can read that as 'the virus scanner'.

-# Salve
+# S3-antivirus (code named: Salve)

 [ClamAV](http://www.clamav.net/index.html) for your S3.

-Salve runs a small node process that polls SQS for S3 notifications.
+S3-antivirus runs a small node process that polls SQS for S3 notifications.
 It then fetches the S3 object and scans it, reporting the results on SNS topics.

 # getting started (development)